phisikus/pivonia/README.md

                 .subscribe(event -> event.getTransmitter().send(newMessage));

-        // here we are adding address to the pool so a client is created connectionManager.getAddressPool().add("localhost", port);
+        // here we are adding address to the pool so a client is created
+        // this will cause the client to be added to heartbeat pool
+        // heartbeat message will be sent and server will reply
+        // appropriate event will be emitted and test message will be sent connectionManager.getAddressPool().add("localhost", port);

-        // here we wait for message that should be saved in the stream by message handler above assert messages.blockingFirst() == newMessage;
+        // here we wait for message that should reach the server assert messages.blockingFirst() == newMessage;

         // let's clean up the resources